 The “ambassadorial” work of the receptionist is not confined to his desk in the consulate.
 From his apartment in Schwalbach, a village within commuting distance of Frankfurt, Mr. Spyglass has attacked the “German problem” in his own way.
 Shortly after the armistice many Germans came and asked him for English lessons.
 While it was obvious that most of them wanted to equip themselves for jobs with the Americans, Mr. Spyglass saw beyond the obvious and willingly shouldered the job.
 At one time he was teaching as many as 200 German adults from nearby villages; he still conducts two classes in English each evening.
 “I think that the more people know about English, the more of a help it is to my country,” he says.

 J. Elmer Spyglass has become the symbol of American democracy in Schwalbach and the surrounding countryside.
 At his birthday last year almost the entire town sent flowers to his apartment.
 Flowers filled the tables and most of the floor, and bouquets were pinned all over the walls and lace curtains.
 Dozens of German children, his students, trooped in with modest presents of fruit and vegetables.
 The Kinder then sang songs in English that the old man had taught them.
-There, far away from the U.S., they greeted his birthday with Sweet Low, Home, Sweet Home, My Bonnies Lies Over the Ocean and My Old Kentucky Home.
+There, far away from the U.S., they greeted his birthday with Swing Low, Home, Sweet Home, My Bonnie Lies Over the Ocean and My Old Kentucky Home.

 Source: Will Lang, “J. Elmer Spyglass,” Life (3 November 1947), 4-11.